infoqualitylab/retraction-indexing-agreement/README.md

 ```

 3. Enter your email, API Keys and insttoken into the config.json file
-4. Run files in the src files
+4. Run the files in the src files
 5. Install the libraries as mentioned above
 6. Run the cells accordingly